Previously funded Instant Impact Fund projects

 ZHAW Walks: Explore and Exchange Interdisciplinary Practices

-In June 2025, ZHAW WALKS brought together employees from various ZHAW institutes for a joint walk between the Wädenswil, Winterthur and Zurich campuses.
+In June 2025, ZHAW WALKS brought together employees from various ZHAW institutes for a walk across the Wädenswil, Winterthur and Zurich campuses.
 The aim was to promote interdisciplinary exchange and explore new forms of collaboration.

 During the campus tours, numerous synergies became apparent, particularly at the interface between the environment, society and design.
 Despite their different professional backgrounds, the participants were united by a common goal: the development of an ecologically and socially sustainable city.